 Buying a property which has yet to be built, or which is newly constructed should be approached with care and here are some tips which will help:

-- Remember those friendly and helpful people within the sales offices are sales people and are no different from those people who you would find in car and double-glazing showrooms.
+Remember those friendly and helpful people within the sales offices are sales people and are no different from those people who you would find in car and double-glazing showrooms.
 They are paid on results and work under the pressure of targets.
 Once they have you signed up they will be your best friend and be in regular, sometimes daily, contact until they have collected all of you money.
 There are many instances when this shadowing could be conceived as harassment.
+If you consider there is undue pressure look to see if the developer subscribes to the Consumer Code for Homebuyers (http://www.consumercode.co.uk) and make a complaint.

 - The use of the developers preferred partners should be avoided for several reasons

 - You may not be getting the best deal in town.
-Your may be able to get a more competitive fee/mortgage product elsewhere if you were able to shop around.
+You may be able to get a more competitive fee/mortgage product elsewhere if you were able to shop around.

 - There are other important aspects of the purchase which you may not be told about at the time you are asked to sign the reservation form